 Hold pickup locations

-- Where a patron can pickup a hold request is controlled by their registered branch.
+- With Polaris Applications a patron can pickup a hold request is controlled by their registered branch.
 You can use this report to see where patrons are currently able to pickup items: Pickup Location Reference

 Volume, Copy and item level holds

-- To allow patrons to place holds on specific volumes or copies, CLC has enabled a feature in Polaris call First Availble Copy Requests.
+- To allow patrons to place holds on specific volumes or copies, CLC has enabled a feature in Polaris call First Available Copy Requests.

 - Staff members can also place item/barcode level hold requests.
 These requests are shown with a “I” icon next to them.
 To convert an item level request to a bib level request, you must cancel the item level request and place a new hold at the title/bib level.